Benjamin Hornberger

 Benjamin Hornberger is an American politician.
 A Republican, he represents Antis Township in Blair County, Pennsylvania as a township supervisor.
 In addition to a successful bid for township supervisor, Hornberger ran for the United States House of Representatives in 2018, and briefly hinted at a run for county commissioner in 2019.

 Early life and education

 Hornberger grew up in Blair County, Pennsylvania, United States, and received his education at the Bellwood-Antis School District schools located in the upper half of Blair County.
 Following his high-school graduation, Hornberger enrolled in the United States Marines and served in different locations located throughout the United States.
-Following his tenure in the military, he returned to his home and branded himself as a relentless supporter of Donald J. Trump in both the 2016 Republican primary and the 2016 Presidential Election.
+Following his tenure in the military, he returned to his home and branded himself as a relentless supporter of Donald Trump in both the 2016 Republican primary and the 2016 Presidential Election.
 Hornberger's activism stemmed so far that foreign news agencies, such as AFP, interviewed him to provide insight to the grassroots work of the Trump campaign.